maddox/am2plex/README.md

 - `missing_albums.json` -> `album_mappings.json`
 - `missing_tracks.json` -> `track_mappings.json`

-The key of the mapping files is value from Apple Music that will be used to find it in your Plex library.
+The key portion of the mapping files is the value from Apple Music that will be used to find it in your Plex library.
 Overwrite the value to be what is in your Plex library, to help with matches.

 For example, if your Apple Music has an artist of "Jay Z" and your Plex library has an artist of "JAY-Z", you would change the value in the mapping file to "JAY-Z".